Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 ===============================================================================================================================
 Sensor Notes:
 ===============================================================================================================================
 This is a simple and fun sensor to play with.
+Tested on Teensy 3.6, it works fine, and is way faster than on Arduino UNO!

+The sensor consists of a linear array of 256 photodiodes.
+The sensor pixels are clocked out using "parallel mode" circuit of the sensor datasheet, and thus 2 pixels are presented for reading at a time.
+(After looping 128 times, we are done reading all the pixels.)

 Shadows cast upon the sensor window by a narrow wire show up as dips in the plot, and light from a laser line projector, like the kind used to project a laser line to align picture frames on a wall, shows up as an upwards spike in the plot.
 Move your desklamp around over the sensor, and watch the plot's waves roll and morph like a science fiction display!
 It is used often as a filament width sensor for 3d printers.
 I am trying to use it to measure small displacements on a probe tip for cnc blank workpiece height correction, like for milling PCBs.
 One can envision many other useful applications, like an amateur seismometer, a micrometer, a wire thickness measurement gadget, a quick drill bit size identifier, scanning line camera sensor, sensitive micro weighing or torsion balance scale sensor etc. Spectrometers are common using this kind of part to capture the spectrum by shining the diffraction grating rainbow on it, but I'd use a sensor with more pixels, and alter the code to work with it.
 AMS sells a range these sensors in different pixel counts that work the same way, so you just modify this code to match the specifics.

 The pixel clock goes up to 5 mhz.
 Divide that by 256 pixels = 19,531.25 frames per second max, but add 18 clock cycles plus exposure delay to the math for closer estimate, which is slower.
 See the data sheet for the nitty gritty details on how to calculate framerate.